Monthly Tech-Tip | No tracking! No ads! |

 Ask the right questions to analyse the real cause of glaze crazing.
 Do not just treat the symptoms, the real cause is thermal expansion mismatch with the body.

+This is by far the most common cause of crazing and solution strategies are case studies in glaze chemistry.
+Often by just looking at a recipe it is obvious it will craze (because it violates common sense recipe limits).
 Fired ceramic expands and contracts as it is heated.
 If the fired glaze has a significantly higher coefficient of expansion than the body then no amount of careful firing or thin glazing will avoid the inevitable crazing.
-This is by far the most common cause of crazing and solution strategies are case studies inglaze chemistry.
-If even only one piece crazes it is often a sign that all the other ware in that kiln will eventually craze.
+If even only one piece crazes (assuming it has reached maturity) it is often a sign that all the other ware in that kiln will eventually craze.
 Such glazes usually need drastic changes since crazing is a visible manifestation of a fit problem that has already greatly reduced ware strength.
-Lower temperatures are far more sensitive in this respect in that there is a much narrower range within which a glaze and body will be compatible.
+Lower temperatures are more sensitive in this respect - there is a narrower range within which a glaze and body will be compatible.

 If the body expansion is too low (i.e. ovenware and flameware bodies) it can be very difficult to fit a glaze that has the desired visual characteristics.
 Lithium can dramatically reduce the thermal expansion of glazes, but its use requires a lot of testing since its contribution is not linear and it introduces other dynamics that must be considered.

-Generally increased additions of iron and copper oxide to a glaze will reduce crazing (if they are present in adequate amounts; beyond 1 or 2 percent).
+Generally increased additions of iron and copper oxide to a glaze will reduce crazing (e.g. beyond 1 or 2 percent).
 Cobalt could have a moderate lowering effect, but since so little is typically used in glazes it will not be significant.

 Normally a glaze/body combination with compatible expansion characteristics will withstand considerable firing and usage abuse without displaying signs of crazing.
 However, in some cases, a glaze that otherwise 'fits' will craze if applied very thick.

 Today, ChatGPT is parroting common wrong suggestions about the cause and solution of the serious issue of crazing.
 Yet it trained on thousands of internet pages about the subject!
 Crazed functional ware is defective, and customers will return it.
 So fixing the problem is serious business, we need correct answers.
 Consider ChatGPT's suggestions: #1 is wrong.
 There is no such thing as an "incompatible mix" of ceramic materials.
 Crazing is an incompatibility in thermal expansions of glaze and body, almost always a result of excessive levels of high-expansion K2O and Na2O in the chemistry of the glaze.
-The solution is reducing them in favor of other fluxes (the amount in accordance with the degree of COE mismatch). #2 is wrong, firing changes don't fix the incompatibility of thermal expansions. #3 is wrong, refiring makes the crazing go away but not the stress of the mismatch, it will for sure return. #4 is completely wrong.
-Firing higher takes more quartz grains into solution in the melt and should reduce the COE and thus improve the fit.
+The solution is reducing them in favor of other fluxes (the amount per the degree of COE mismatch). #2 is wrong, firing changes don't fix the incompatibility of thermal expansions. #3 is wrong, refiring makes the crazing go away but not the stress of the mismatch, it will for sure return. #4 is completely wrong.
+Firing higher takes more quartz grains into solution in the melt and should reduce the COE (and mature the body more which often improves fit).
 And melt fluidity has nothing to do with crazing.
 Furthermore, if a glaze does not run off the ware, it is not overfired.

-A cone 10R grey stoneware mug that has begun to craze on the inside.
+Wrong.
+This cone 10R grey stoneware, H550, is OK if the glaze fits.
+But this high feldspar glaze on the inside has begun to craze after a year.
 The greyer coloration around the craze lines indicates that water is soaking into the slightly porous body.
-This mug has lost the ring it had when it was new (it is only about a year old).
-It could be refired to be as good as new but would soon return to this condition.
-The only real solution is to reformulate this glaze to reduce its thermal expansion.
+And, this mug has lost the ring it had out of the kiln.
+Imagine your customers returning these pieces!
+Could they be refired to be as good as new?
+Perhaps.
+But they would return to this condition.
+The practical solution is to reformulate this glaze to reduce its thermal expansion.

 This Cone 10 matte mug has been refired to attach decals.
 The fired matrix of the body is now brittle and dense and contains millions of quartz grains of many sizes.
 During the refire up through quartz and cristobalite inversions each of them experiences sudden volume increases.
 This does not happen in the glaze because its quartz particles were dissolved in the melt and converted to silicates during the previous glaze firing.
 The suddenness of the expansion depends on the rate of temperature increase and its extent depends on the size of the quartz particles.
 The body's passage through these two zones stretched the glaze and cracked it.
 Had the glaze fit been better (under some compression) it would likely have been able to survive.